 You name Your beneficiary in Your contract application.
 The beneficiary is entitled to the insurance benefits of the contract.
 You may change the beneficiary during the Insured person's lifetime by writing to Our Administrative Office.
-If no beneficiary is living when the Insured person dies, then We will pay the death benefit to the Insured person's estate.
+If no beneficiary is living when the Insured person dies, then We will pay the death benefit to owner or the owner's estate.